Dtenwolde/Airline-Project/README.md

 Download the data here:
 https://drive.google.com/file/d/1JvCQNHQDW-f_R-Yc-leU9jWbI1iksG4W/view?usp=sharing

-Place the files in the data folder
+Extracting the data should create a data folder in which the data is located The file structure should look like: project.Rmd airport.Rmd data
+  |__ 2019.csv
+      2018.csv
+      ...